-- > Mr Robert Adams (Head Teacher & Fire Marshall) or Mrs Kimberley Valentine (School Business Manager & Fire Marshall) will take a register of staff once all of the children have been chaperoned outside to the fire congregation point. - > Staff and pupils will remain outside the building until the emergency services say it is safe to re-enter - > Teaching staff must take their laminated 'red registers' outside (which they will have filled in for the attendance of their class on that morning) so that they can check that they have everyone present outside. - > Mr Adams (Fire Marshall) will do a sweep of the Key Stage 2 area of school and the Year 2 corridor up to the Year 2 classrooms including Key Stage 2 toilets to check that no children are left inside the building.
+- Mr Robert Adams (Head Teacher & Fire Marshall) or Mrs Kimberley Valentine (School Business Manager & Fire Marshall) will take a register of staff once all of the children have been chaperoned outside to the fire congregation point. - > Staff, pupils and any visitors will remain outside the building until the emergency services say it is safe to re-enter - Teaching staff must take their laminated 'red registers' outside (which they will have filled in for the attendance of their class on that morning) so that they can check that they have everyone present outside. - Mr Adams (Fire Marshall) will do a sweep of the Key Stage 2 area of school and the Year 2 corridor up to the Year 2 classrooms including Key Stage 2 toilets to check that no children are left inside the building.
 Miss Blackburn (Fire Marshall) will do a sweep of the front of the school, the Reception classrooms and Year 1 classrooms and Key Stage 1 toilets to check that the building is clear.
-Mrs Valentine (Fire Marshall) will check both of the school halls. - > One of the fire marshalls must take a key for the gate at the end of the field in case we need to chaperone the children out of the school grounds. - > The sign in system / iPad at the front of school must be taken out by Mr Adams / Mrs Valentine to check pupil numbers once outside
+Mrs Valentine (Fire Marshall) will check both of the school halls. - One of the fire marshalls must take a key for the gate at the end of the field in case we need to chaperone the children out of the school grounds.

+The sign in system / iPad at the front of school must be taken out by Mr Adams / Mrs Valentine to account for all staff and visitors in school